fpelaezt/devops/Docker/docker-certification/Docker Deep Dive + Study Guide.md

   - since:  requires image id and return images created after
   - label
 - Layers
-  - snapshooter: responsible for stacking layter and presenting as a unified FS
+  - snapshooter: responsible for stacking layers and presenting as a unified FS
   - Has its own distributed hash
 - Multi-architecture
   - Registry API supports manifest list and manifest